alacritty/alacritty/README.md

 ## Configuration

-You can find the default configuration file with documentation for all available fields on the [GitHub releases page](https://github.com/alacritty/alacritty/releases) for each release.
+See [alacritty.yml](alacritty.yml) for an example configuration file containing all available fields with documentation.
+Or look at alacritty.yml for a specific version on the [GitHub releases page](https://github.com/alacritty/alacritty/releases).

 Alacritty doesn't create the config file for you, but it looks for one in the following locations: